katealexander/dataIntegration-Alexander2023/README.md

 speckleAssociationWithSpeckleSignature provides instructions for integrating SON genomics signal with TCGA speckle signature biases in gene expression

 ### ALYREFknockdown
-ALYREFknockdown describeshow to integrate knockdown data with speckle association and speckle signature data.
+ALYREFknockdown describes how to integrate knockdown data with speckle association and speckle signature data.

 # Generating file with speckle signature and speckle association data
 A file, "medianGeneExpression_KIRC_specklepatientGroups_withSONsignal.txt", containing gene-level data on speckle signature and SON TSA-seq diffBind normalized counts was generated using the following script and used throughout these analyses: